Kenechukwu made her breakfast.

 “My cleaner isn’t here, and it’s almost 9am.
 I don’t know why.”

-“We can clean the house together.”
-Mmayen retorted as she forked in the fried plantain in her mouth.
+“We can clean the house together,” Mmayen retorted as she forked fried plantain into her mouth.

 “Grandchild?
 She is an old woman?”

-“Good morning my pikin.”
-She replied and walked hastily to the dinning table, where Kenechukwu sat to eat.
+“Good morning my pikin,” she replied and walked hastily to the dining table, where Kenechukwu was seated.

 “Mama please don’t do this, I have told you to stop calling me Oga.
-I am like a son to you, stop making feel more superior because you work for me.”
-Kenechukwu said angrily.
+I am like a son to you, stop making me feel more superior because you work for me,” Kenechukwu said angrily.

-“Oga,” She turned to Kenechukwu.
+“Oga,” she turned to Kenechukwu.
 “My spirit just see this one like am.
-Na the real wan be this.”
+Na the real one be this.”

 Kenechukwu sighed, still laughing.